 You must be present to weigh your fish when meeting with the weigh-in official.

 Derby Booth and Weigh-in station are open daily from 6 a.m. until 9 p.m., except on the last day of the Derby when we finish at noon.
-All anglers that will be fishing on private boats need to purchase Derby tickets.
+All anglers that fish on private boats need to purchase derby tickets.

 All participating vessels must depart from and return to Resurrection Bay on the same voyage (overnight trips are eligible provided they start from and terminate in Resurrection Bay, even if the vessel docks elsewhere during the course of the multi-day voyage).
 Participating anglers may fish inside or outside of Resurrection Bay, but because the bag and possession limits differ inside and outside of the bay, participants must carefully adhere to Alaska Department of Fish and Game regulations applicable to each area.